• 4,000 firms

 Workforce diversity statistics in the United States: FAQs answered

-This section addresses common questions about workforce diversity statistics in the United States and explains what today’s leaders should know.
+This section answers common questions about workforce diversity statistics in the United States.

 What do current diversity statistics reveal?

-Recent diversity statistics show growing representation across gender, racial, cultural, and generational groups.
-These numbers illustrate how the workforce is shifting and why leaders must recognize changing employee identities to build environments that support long-term organizational strength.
+In short, recent statistics show growing representation across gender, race, culture, and generations.
+So the workforce is shifting fast.
+Because of this, leaders must read changing identities to build lasting strength.

 Why do diversity statistics matter to employers?